Parenting Skills: Divorce

 When are you coming back?

-While denial can provide protection and the time and space needed to adjust to their new lifestyle, the child needs to be encouraged to face reality, ask questions and regain trust.
+While denial can provide the protection, time and space a child needs to adjust to their new lifestyle, the child’s family and loved ones need to encourage them to face reality, ask questions and regain trust.
 As fears subside, the child will feel safer and more willing to process their feelings.

 Is love worth it?

-Divorce sometimes makes children feel like loving and being loved is more risky than worth it; however, love is always worth it.
+Divorce sometimes makes children feel like loving and being loved is more risky than it is worth it; however, love is always worth it.

 Continued demonstration of love and commitment by parents, family members and friends can contribute to the child’s willingness to form relationships in the future.
 This is especially important for teens as they begin to build their own long-term relationships.